FormidableLabs/victory-docs/src/screens/docs/components/common-props/ecology.md

 ### groupComponent

 The `groupComponent` prop takes a component instance which will be used to create group elements for use within container elements.
 For most components, this prop defaults to a `<g>` tag.
-Continuous data components like `VictoryLine` and `VictoryArea` use [VictoryClipContainer] a component which renders a `<g>` tag or a `<g>` tag with a `clipPath` `def` depending on whether the component should animate.
+Continuous data components like `VictoryLine` and `VictoryArea` use [VictoryClipContainer] a component which renders a `<g>` tag with a `clipPath` `def`.
 This allows continuous data components to transition smoothly when new data points enter and exit. `VictoryClipContainer` may also be used with components like `VictoryScatter` to prevent data from overflowing the chart area.

 ```playground
 <VictoryChart>